 - Short-term memory

-The option to continue work with Reading Plus on-line at home with periodic retesting by CCH Speech-Language Pathology staff certified in Visagraph and Reading Plus.
+The option to continue work with Reading Plus on-line at home with periodic retesting by St. Joseph Mercy Chelsea Speech-Language Pathology staff certified in Visagraph and Reading Plus.

-For more information, please contact the Occupational Therapy Department at Chelsea Community Hospital at 734-593-5620.
+For more information, please contact the Occupational Therapy Department at St. Joseph Mercy Chelsea at 734-593-5620.